Thank you for reading our post, please rate this article at the end.

 Weather

 The greatest concern with the RV solar awning is the weather.
 I usually keep my awning on the RV because it can get windy, especially in places like Roswell, Santa Fe, and Texas.
-For example, the wind is random in Texas, and it’s easy for your awning to break.
+The wind is random in Texas, and it’s easy for your awning to break.

-Regardless of how “strong” they say it is, the wind is the killer for RV awnings.
-Short-term, maybe, but long terms gusts over time are likely to weaken the structure.
+Regardless of how “strong” they say it is, wind is the killer for RV awnings.
+Short-term gusts, maybe, but long-term gusts over time are likely to weaken the structure.
 The extended awning position makes the array of panels a big “parachute,” even on moderate winds of 20-30 mph.

 I imagine that for an RV solar awning to work, it should have a system to keep the wind from lifting it off.
 You don’t want a parachute on your roof.